top of page

 Screen Shot 2022-01-10 at 8_edited_edited.png

-Ron is your neighbor and is motivated to serve the public interest.
+Ron is your neighbor and is serving the public interest.

 Click the Map to See What District You Live In

-Palm Springs has five districts of the City Council.
+Palm Springs has five City Council districts.
 District 3 is in the central part of West Palm Springs and generally covers between Vista Chino and Ramon Rd, and Sunrise and the mountains.
-It has approximately 9,500 residents, encompasses the Palm Springs Unified School District, and shares constituents with California's 41st congressional district, the 42nd state assembly district, the 28th senate district, and one Riverside county supervisor.
+It has approximately 9,500 residents, encompasses the Palm Springs Unified School District, and shares constituents with California's 41st congressional district, the 42nd state assembly district, the 28th senate district, and one Riverside County supervisor.

 Ron at Police Dept.png